01 / Journey

 The Researcher & Systems Engineer

-Currently pursuing my M.S. at UNLV, specializing in deep learning for semantic segmentation.
-My work on autonomous vehicles and invaluable mentorship at Koshee.ai sparked my passion for systems programming and applying cutting edge research to real world problems.
+Now pursuing my M.S. at UNLV with research in deep learning for semantic segmentation.
+Work on autonomous vehicles and mentorship at Koshee AI pushed me toward systems programming, robotics perception, and applied research.